mcwang-neu/BIC-LP/README.md

 Experimental results on both synthetic and real-world datasets show that BIC-LP can reasonably eliminate some false positive edges while retaining most true positive edges, so as to achieve better GRN reconstruction performance.

+## Data Preparation

+Before conducting BIC-LP, you need to generate two types of coefficients, Lasso linear Regrassion coefficients (LRC) and Pearson's correlation coefficients (PCC).
+Current version of BIC-LP supports only second-order Markov.
+Thus, the size LRC matrix should be 2*p \times p.
+The element {e}_{ij} means the relationship between $i$ and $j$, where $i$ comes from t-1 or t-2 time stamp and $j$ comes from the time stamp of t.

 ## Contact
 If you have any question, don't hesitate to contact us: